lambe-lang/specification/README.md

 #### Collection builder trait implementations

 ```
-impl forall a b. for OpenableCollection a b {
+impl forall a b.
+OpenableCollection a b {
     sig ([)   : self -> a -> ClosableCollection a b
     def ([) a = ClosableCollection $ self value add a